John Matthews Manly

-John Matthews Manly (September 2, 1865 — April 2, 1940) was an American professor of English literature and philology at the University of Chicago.
+John Matthews Manly (September 2, 1865 – April 2, 1940) was an American professor of English literature and philology at the University of Chicago.
 Manly specialized in the study of the works of William Shakespeare and Geoffrey Chaucer.
 His eight-volume work, The Text of the Canterbury Tales (1940), written in collaboration with his former student Edith Rickert, has been cited as a definitive study of Chaucer's works.

 Early life and education

-Manley was born in Virginia the son of Charles Manly, a Baptist minister and university president.
+Manley was born in Virginia, the son of Charles Manly, a Baptist minister and university president.
 He attended Staunton Military Academy and Greenville Military Institute.
 At the age of 18, Manly earned a master's degree in Mathematics from Furman University.
 In 1890, he received a PhD from Harvard University in Philology, a non-departmental field for which he created his own curriculum.

 Career

-In 1884, at the age of 19, Manly accepted a position at William Jewell College teaching Mathematics which he held for five years.
+In 1884, at the age of 19, Manly accepted a position at William Jewell College teaching Mathematics, which he held for five years.
 After taking his doctorate in 1890 and teaching Anglo-Saxon at Radcliffe for a year, Manly accepted a call to Brown University and became one of the chief members of the English staff there, until 1898.
-He then accepted the department chair in English at the University of Chicago which he maintained until retirement.
+He then accepted the department chair in English at the University of Chicago, which he maintained until retirement.

+Manly was elected to the American Philosophical Society in 1912.
+During World War I, he served as cryptanalyst in the Military Intelligence Division.

 He gave the 1926 Warton Lecture on English Poetry.
-In 1931 he published a paper in Speculum disproving William Romaine Newbold's deciphering of the Voynich Manuscript.
+In 1931, he published a paper in the journal Speculum disproving William Romaine Newbold's deciphering of the Voynich Manuscript.